 Walter Korfmacher, PhD has over 25 years of experience in mass spectrometry, including working for the FDA (the NCTR), as well as nearly two decades at Schering-Plough (SP)/Merck.
 He set up the first MS Imaging (MSI) group at SP and has multiple publications as a result of this group’s efforts in the MSI field.
 Walter is currently Director of Bioanalysis at Sanofi in Waltham, MA.
 The Sanofi bioanalysis group provides analysis for discovery PK and PK/PD studies as well as MSI for drug discovery teams.
 Walter has served as the chairperson of the North Jersey Mass Spectrometry Discussion Group.
 He is a member of three editorial boards: Rapid Communications in Mass Spectrometry; Current Drug Metabolism; and Drug Metabolism Letters and serves as an Associate Editor, pharmaceutical sciences, for the Journal of Mass Spectrometry.
 He has also edited three books on mass spectrometry and its use in the drug discovery and drug metabolism arenas.
 He has written chapters in five additional books and has over 150 publications in scientific literature and has made over 80 presentations at various scientific forums.
 Walter received his MS and PhD in Analytical Chemistry from the U of Illinois (Urbana) and his BSCh from St. Louis U.

-Stefan Linehan is the Director of North American and Head of Japan at ImaBiotech.
-He is responsible for overseeing and directing the operations in North America, including business development as well as establishing and building a team responsible for selling mass spectrometry imaging (MSI) services out of the ImaBiotech Greater Boston, MA facility.
+Linehan’s most recent position was the Director of North American and Head of Japan at ImaBiotech, where he was responsible for overseeing and directing the operations in North America, including business development as well as establishing and building a team responsible for selling mass spectrometry imaging (MSI) services out of the ImaBiotech Greater Boston, MA facility.
 Linehan has also held previous positions at inviCRO, XenoBiotic Laboratories, and WIL Research Laboratories; where he set up and managed the quantitative whole body autoradiography (QWBA) capabilities and conducted mass balance/pharmacokinetic studies.
 He has also worked at Wyeth Pharmaceuticals, where he developed the 3D cryo-imaging techniques and conducted regulated tissue distribution, mass balance, and pharmacokinetic studies.

 Dr. Kevin Schey